BenjaminDoran/motif-paper/sections/paper-methodology.md

 ### Applying to Multi-Symbol Motifs

 Continuing on to increasingly difficult data, we can work with motifs that are not all the same nucleotide.
 Our motif will be the 15bp long sequence `ACTGTGCACGTGACG` with no mutations.
 Other parameters to the background sequence remain the same.
-Visualizing with our scaled negative entropy metric it is hard to see much of a difference.
+Visualizing with our SNE metric it is hard to see much of a difference.

 ![](./imgs/MultiLet02.png)